mtlynch/mtlynch.io/content/code-review-trust/index.md

 ### Why not make reviews optional?

-Skipping reviews accures debt, both for your codebase and your team.
+Skipping reviews accrues debt, both for your codebase and your team.

 Skipping reviews might speed up feature velocity in the short term, but how good is quality if you've never gotten feedback on it from anyone else?
 And how difficult is it going to be to maintain it a year from now when you've left the team?